HumbleBee0w0/HumbleBee0w0/README.md

 -
 - 🐝 My pronouns are They/Them and I am 31 yrs old
 -
+- 🐝 Minors DNI- I regularly spot 18+ Content so go away pls and thnx.
+I will not hesitate to block you : D
+-
 - 🐝 Some things to know about me are:
 -
 - 🐝I am a genshin multishipper, but please don't assume that because you like a ship, I will.
 -
-- 🐝Some ships I like are as follows:  JeanXLisa, ChongyunXXingqiu(They're soft and cute), AyatoXThoma, BeiGuang KazuWanderer/KazuScara,LumineXXiao or Lyney,Kaeya with Albedo or Childe, I don't mind ArleFurl.
+- 🐝Some ships I'm okay with are as follows:  JeanXLisa, ChongyunXXingqiu(They're soft and cute), AyatoXThoma, BeiGuang KazuWanderer/KazuScara, LumineXXiao or Lyney,Kaeya with Albedo or Childe, I don't mind ArleFurl.
 -
-- 🐝In that same sense, PLEASE respect that I don't like: ZhongChi, Wriollette(They make me uncomfortable.If you don't respect this, I will block you.), JiaoqiuMoze,  KaeLuc(its on sight I'll block you immediately bro), IttoGorou,
+- 🐝In that same sense, PLEASE respect that I don't like: ZhongChi, Wriollette(They make me uncomfortable.If you don't respect this, I will block you.), JiaoqiuMoze,  KaeLuc(its on sight I'll block you immediately bro), IttoGorou, Other OCs X Neuvillette.
 -
-- 🐝I don't mind cuddles or hugs but if you start shoving yourself in between me in my friends, I will hide you or block you
+- 🐝I don't mind cuddles or hugs but if you start shoving yourself in between me in my friends, I will hide you or block you- Adding onto this- Don't hump me or my friends???
+Like what the fuck.
+Don't do it.
--

 - 🐝The only Exceptions to the ship rule is certain friends who I feel comfortable with.
 You may see me with them: Asuraid, CharmedVirus,Tomo, or Lily.
 -
 - 🐝I am a CanonXOC shipper, if that bothers you, the block button exists for a reason : )